 Once subscribed to an artist’s Official Artist Channel, your subscriptions to their topic channel and partner-provided channel will be inactive.
 This means they’ll no longer be in your subscriptions list.
 You can still find an artist's topic channel or partner-provided channel in Search, but these channels will no longer have a subscribe button.

 As always, you can manage your subscriptions for any channel you subscribe to, including Official Artist Channels.

 Notifications from artists

-Once you have subscribed to a channel, you may start getting notifications when the channel publishes new videos.
+Once you subscribe to a channel, you may start getting notifications when the channel publishes new videos.
 By default, we'll only send you the highlights from the channel.
 Learn how to manage your notifications.

-The type of notifications that you'll get from an Official Artist Channel depends on the notification preferences that you've had for other channels from the artist:
+The type of notifications you'll get from an Official Artist Channel depends on the notification preferences you've had for other channels from the artist:

 - If you’ve set bell notifications on the Official Artist Channel, you'll get bell notifications regardless of your setting on other channels.

 - If you've set highlights on the Official Artist Channel, you'll get highlights regardless of your setting on other channels.